Want Music Recommendations? Look No Further.

 I also built in a “History” tab that shows all of the songs that you’ve been recommended.
 What’s cool about my app is that it won’t always give the same recommendations.
 As seen in the History tab, I searched “Norbit” by Bas twice, and got different results each time.
 This is especially useful if you’ve already heard all of the recommended tracks it gives you on the first attempt.

 Being able to combine my app with the recommendations that Spotify gives can allow music lovers to keep expanding their music taste in different ways.
 Where Spotify’s recommendation algorithm falters, mine can excel and vice versa.
 My app is a good starting point and works best for smaller artists especially if you have an expansive music taste and are interested in hearing music from artists you may have never heard before.
-I’ve already been able to find some great new songs from this method and I’m really glad I was able to have the opportunity to learn more about AI agent programming while being able to work on something I love.
+I’ve already been able to find some great new songs from this method and I’m really glad I was able to have the opportunity to learn more about AI programming while being able to work on something I love.

-If you’re interested in trying it out for yourself in the meantime, you can find the code and documentation on my Github here.
+Going forward, I am definitely interested in exploring the Spotify’s developer tools more in-depth and maybe even making AI agents or data-driven tools that can benefit music lovers in new and innovative ways.
+If you’re interested in trying it out for yourself, you can find the code and documentation on my Github here.
 Just make sure to get a Spotify Client ID & Client Secret and a LastFM API key.